mdbenjam/testing-library-visualizer/README.md

 ## History

 The library maintains the list of commands run in the upper read only code editor.
-It also maintains a buffer of previous commands that can be accessed in the code input section by using `super+arrow up/down`.
+It also maintains a buffer of previous commands that can be accessed in the code input section by using `ctrl+arrow up/down` (`alt+arrow up/down` on Mac).
 This history is stored in local storage so that you can access it between test runs.
 You can clear this history by using the `Clear History` button.

 ## Restarting Tests